 About Pharsalus Battlefield

-Pharsalus Battlefield was the setting for one of the most decisive and important battles of ancient Rome – the defeat of Pompey the Great by Julius Caesar.
-It was a battle which Caesar won against the odds and it all but confirmed his position as ruler of Rome, a key moment in the transition from Republic to Empire.
+Pharsalus Battlefield in Greece was the setting for one of the most decisive and important battles of ancient Rome – the defeat of Pompey the Great by Julius Caesar on 9 August, 48 BC.
+In this battle Caesar won against the odds, all but confirming his position as ruler of Rome, a key moment in the transition from Republic to Empire.

 Discover the best historical places in Greece, from the Acropolis to Epidaurus and more, includes an interactive map of Greek cultural places, landmarks and monuments.

 Discover the best the top Ancient Greek Ruins in Greece, from the Acropolis to Olympia and more, includes an interactive map of ancient Greek sites.

 Discover the best Ancient Roman Battlefields, from Alesia to Cannae Battlefield and more, includes interactive battle sites from ancient rome map.